commercionetwork/commercio-consortium/upgrade/3.1.0-4.0.0/en/README.md

 **Please note**: this upgrade is **mandatory**.
 The nodes that will not upgrade will become incompatible with the chain.

 **Please note**: if you install a new node from genesis use version 3.0.0 and try to upgrade after height 3318000 to version 3.1.0.
-After the halt height of this upgrade the chain  will be stopped automatecally and the new version 4.0.0 will be required.
-If you want use this version directly downloading the chain dump from https://quicksync.commercio.network after 2022/06/(28)
+After the halt height of this upgrade the chain will be stopped automatically and the new version 4.0.0 will be required.
+If you want use this version directly you have to download the chain dump from https://quicksync.commercio.network after 2022/06/(28)

 ## Upgrade info